daac-tools/vaporetto/README.md

 ```

 To convert a KyTea model into a Vaporetto model, run the following command in the Vaporetto root directory.
-If necessary, the Rust code will be compiled before the conversion process.
 ```
 % cargo run --release -p convert_kytea_model -- --model-in path/to/jp-0.4.7-5.mod --model-out path/to/jp-0.4.7-5-tokenize.model.zst
 ```